Packaging Request #3304

 the archarm kernel uses all of the arch patches; and the x86_64 build of linux-libre does not have any special per-arch treatments; so i over-rode the per-arch mechanism for x86_64, to further minimize the diff - if it works, then the PKGBUILD should be identical to the linux-libre PKGBUILD, except for those special lines, which are clearly commented as special over-rides

-Updated by avalos 11 months ago
+Updated by avalos almost 2 years ago

 bill-auger wrote: